sungnga/react-ecommerce/react-frontend/README.md

     ```javascript
     // handleChange is a HOF that returns another function
     // The value we pass in for name is either name, email, or password
-    // On handleChange, we want to set the value state
+    // On handleChange, we want to set the values state
-    // The value for [name] is dynamically generated depending on where it's coming from
+    // The values for [name] is dynamically generated depending on where it's coming from
     const handleChange = name => event => {
       setValues({...values, error: false, [name]: event.target.value})
     }